awwright/uri-template-router/README.md

 The `Router` class maintains a list of routes.

-A _Route_ is a URI template associated with an optional name.
+A _Route_ is a URI template associated with an optional, arbitrary value.

 Call `Router#addTemplate` to add a route to the search tree: